wrattler/wrattler-design/data-store/data-store.md

 What I think is meant by an ontology is: (a) a set of sentences in a logic; and (b) a representation of the domain of interest as model of that logic.
-The representations capture the meanings of the things of which we wish to speak of;
+The representation captures the meanings of the things of which we wish to speak of;
 the sentences say what we know about the world.

 In this game, I gather that propositional logic is too weak to be of much use,